 The Society's rolling Strategic Plan articulates the business model and gives clear direction on how to develop the Society for the future.
-It is reviewed at least annually by the Board, and is developed and controlled by the Senior Management Team, to ensure it focuses on required priorities and developments in light of planned, and forced, external and internal changes.
+It is reviewed at least annually by the Board, and is implemented by the Senior Management Team.
+It focuses on required priorities and developments in light of planned, and forced, external and internal changes.